Community Solar Clearinghouse Solution

 STEP 1: Community solar projects are developed at off-site locations by private developers to generate clean, carbon-free electricity.

 STEP 2: The projects supply that electricity via the utility’s power grid to distribution customers including homes, schools and businesses.
-All MMC-participating projects sell their Renewable Energy Credits to the Illinois Shines program.
+Community solar developers sell the Renewable Energy Credits (RECs) attributes to Illinois utilities.

 What are the Benefits?